akshayrpatel/EDA-of-my-activities/README.md

 # EDA-of-my-activities

-I feel I am the busiest person in the world and I still try hard to maintain work life balance.
+I used to feel that I am the busiest person in the world and I tried hard to maintain work life balance.
 I still don't remember the last time when I hit the Gym.
-I wanted to learn swimming this summer but couldn't do it?
+I wanted to learn swimming this summer but couldn't do it.

-Am I really busy?
+Was I really busy?

 Well, not so...